alex-ganyukhin/cheatsheet/doc/arch/adr/adr-002-cli-interface.md

 # Style of the CLI interface

-- **Status**: Proposed
+- **Status**: Accepted
-- **Date**: 2025-11-02
+- **Date**: 2025-11-09
 - **Decision-maker**: Aleksandr Ganiukhin

 ## Context and Problem Statement

-It is requires to select user-friendly and consistent style for the CLI interface of the application.
+It is required to select a user-friendly and consistent style for the CLI interface of the application.
 - The CLI interface should be intuitive and easy to use for end users.
 - The CLI interface should follow best practices and conventions for command-line applications.